nanna7077/cssly/README.md

 CSSly comes with the following features:

 - 🕹️ Private Battles: Create your own battles and invite only the participants you want.
+[Work in Progress]
 - ⏰ Start/End Time: Set start and end times for your battles, giving participants a specific window to compete.
 - 🏆 Leaderboards: Track your progress and compare your score with other participants on the leaderboard.
 - 🌍 Global Leaderboard: View the scores of participants from all battles hosted on the instance.